astropy/astropy/docs/io/fits/usage/table.rst

 **********

 In this chapter, we will discuss the data component in a table HDU.
-A table will always be in an extension HDU, never in a Primary HDU.
+A table will always be in an extension HDU, never in a primary HDU.

 There are two kinds of tables in the FITS standard: binary tables and ASCII tables.
 Binary tables are more economical in storage and faster in data access